 Seems like a fun concept, but I wouldn’t bother taking the added risk (unless your kids are into llamas or whatever) because the payouts are already great without trying to operate the farm yourself.

-- With PeerStreet, you loan it to people looking to buy.
+- PeerStreet – you loan to people looking to buy real estate

 So I’ll pass on these.

-Fundrise is the biggest name in the world of crowdfunded real estate.
-They had raised over $500M by 2019, so they don’t have the issues of some of the smaller guys.
+Fundrise is the trendiest name in the world of crowdfunded real estate.

-A nice added bonus, there are options (with penalties) to exit an investment early if needed.
+One upside is you don’t need to be accredited but they will charge extra management fees.
+Plus you can exit an investment early (with penalties) if needed.
 The pool of investors on the platform is pretty huge so there will always be someone else ready to buy what you don’t want.

 You can choose individual properties to invest in as the upside but the fees are too much of a turnoff.